prime31/Nez/FAQs/FarseerPhysics.md

 - **Fixture**: a fixture attaches (fixes) the shape to the body so that the centroid of the shape becomes the body’s position.
 Whenever you move the body, you also move the shape.
 Once a collision occurs to the shape, the force is calculated and applied to the body.

-## Using Farseer with Nez
-There are a couple options for using Farseer physics with Nez to provide some flexibility.
-The recommended approach is to use or subclass `FarseerScene`.
-FarseerScene has a `world` field that houses the Farseer World object and takes care of the physics step each frame.

-Alternatively, you can add an `FSWorld` Component to your Scene to get the same effect.
-Note that you must add your FSWorld Component before attempting to use any of the built in Components since they rely on the World existing.

-The `FSDebugView` Component can be added to your Scene to get a visual representation of the physics world.
-This is very handy for development and debugging of Farseer objects.

-## More coming soon after solidifying the API